The difference between stress and anxiety:

-Eustress can focus energy, motivate, improve performance, feel exciting, and is typically short term.
+Eustress can feel exciting, help direct your energy, help motivate you, improve performance, feel exciting, and is typically short term.
 This kind of stress is natural and beneficial, and kick starts hormones that help you react to what’s happening around you.

 How do you know if you are overstressed?

-Our bodies typically hold clues to too much stress.
-Signs of overstress include:
+Our bodies typically hold clues when we’re overstressed.
+Signs include:

 - Headaches and body aches